 I read and reply to every one of them.
 For nearly a decade, I’ve been pushing professionals to take action, but very few are willing.
 What most professionals are doing right now (tolerating it quietly, complaining to their friends, and never filing/following up on complaints) isn’t working.

 Frankly, I’m tired of the excuses.
 People seem to have all the time in the world to complain about the abuses they suffer, so don’t tell me you don’t have time to complain to the people who need to hear it or to bring the issue to the attention of the public and demand someone answer for what they’ve done to you.

 “But I need a job…”

 You sure do, but I would argue that nobody needs a job where their wages are being stolen and their rights are being violated.
 Recognize that by accepting these practices you are endorsing them.
 You are allowing them to continue and are therefore complicit in your own exploitation and the continuance of crimes that harm everyone in this business.
 If you truly want the industry to become a better workplace for everyone, accept the fact that you are not above working in other industries while you’re looking for a legal employment arrangement.
-I love this business more than most and the thought of working in a different industry doesn’t appeal to me either, but I have more pride and respect for myself than to tolerate a salon owner who believes they’re entitled to steal from me for their own gain.
+I love this business and the thought of working in a different industry doesn’t appeal to me either, but I have more pride and respect for myself than to tolerate a salon owner who believes they’re entitled to steal from me for their own gain.

 Quit allowing yourself to be used.